No young child (or you) can resist these absolutely adorable Easter animal books.

 Sometimes the perfect book about Easter is one that focuses on Easter animals such as bunnies, ducks and lambs.
-I’ve rounded up some absolutely adorable Easter animal books no young child (or you) can resist.

 Books about Easter don’t have to be just about searching for Easter eggs.

 You can find these books about Easter and Spring animals at your local library or purchase them through the affiliate links provided for your convenience.

 Picture Books about Easter and Spring Animals

 One thing I always love about Spring are all of the animals that pop out into our backyard.